hindu-comm/weblogs/manasataramgini/2016/02/2016-02-24_the-ghosts-of-tulagiri.md

 and I had frolicked safely ensconced from the snoopy eyes of the masses.
 Cuddling with and tickling each other our experience was that of Madadravā and Mahāvighna.”
-Vrishchika: “That sounds dangerous agrajā\!
+Vrishchika: “That sounds dangerous agrajā!
 What if you had fallen to your death either to the ground or inside the tank?
-In the latter case we might have not even known and your corpses would have contaminated the town’s water\!”
+In the latter case we might have not even known and your corpses would have contaminated the town’s water!”
 Lootika: “No worries anujā.
 There is a nice high rim up there which precludes the possibility of us rolling off to hit the ground.
 On the other side the approach to the aperture of the tank is via a raised